Skip to main content

 Program overview:

 The Bachelor of Science degree in Exercise and Movement Science at St. Francis College provides students with a well-rounded curriculum that covers topics such as kinesiology, biomechanics, physiology, and sport psychology.
-Students who dream of a career as a personal trainer, gym manager, occupational therapist, physical education teacher, athletic director, or healthcare consultant should consider this program an ideal fit.
+Graduates pursue rewarding careers as personal trainers, fitness managers, strength and conditioning specialists, corporate wellness coordinators, exercise physiologists, and healthcare consultants.

-The science of health, wellness and sports performance is becoming more important and relevant in our daily lives.
+The science of health, wellness, and sports performance is becoming increasingly important in our daily lives.
 At the center of this is exercise and movement science.
 Exercise professionals work to maximize athletic performance while minimizing injury regardless of sport.
-Whether interested in traditional sports, high-intensity interval training (HIIT), or wellness activities like yoga, a degree in exercise and movement science at SFC separates students from others and put them on a path to helping individuals stay fit, active and healthy.
+Whether interested in traditional sports, high-intensity interval training (HIIT), or wellness activities like yoga, a degree in exercise and movement science at SFC separates students from others and puts them on a path to helping individuals stay fit, active, and healthy.

 PROGRAM LEARNING OBJECTIVES